ASAG-ISCAS/docs.pybdr/docs/overview.md

 ## Installation

-No need to do installation, just copy the source code into appropriate directory, like using some Matlab third-party library.
-We highly recommend you to use `Pycharm` as an IDE for development and testing.
+The installation process is unnecessary as the source code needs to be copied into the appropriate directory, similar to how a third-party library in MATLAB works.
+We strongly recommend developers to utilize `Pycharm` as the IDE for development and testing purposes.
+By using `Pycharm`, developers can benefit from various advanced features that facilitate testing, debugging, and code analysis.

 ### Virtual Environment

-We recommend that users use [miniconda](https://docs.conda.io/en/latest/miniconda.html) to initialise a virtual environment for the subsequent installation and running of third party libraries.
-The steps are as follows.
+To ensure a smoother installation and running of third-party libraries, we advise users to use [miniconda](https://docs.conda.io/en/latest/miniconda.html) and create a virtual environment.
+The steps for this process are as follows:

-In the user's current working directory, the user can initialise a virtual test environment called `pybdr_lab` using the following command.
+First, open the user's current working directory, and use the command

 ```shell
 conda create -n pybdr_lab
 ```

+to initialize a virtual test environment called "pybdr_lab".

-After the virtual environment has been initialized, the user activates the virtual test environment named pybdr_lab that has just been initialized with the following command.
+After the virtual environment has been created, the user needs to activate it before running any third-party libraries.
+This can be done using the command

 ```shell
 conda activate pybdr_lab
 ```

+By activating the virtual environment, the user ensures that any package installations and other commands will run within the virtual environment, rather than the system environment.

 ### Dependencies

-Now, the user can install the necessary third party libraries in this virtual environment using the following series of commands.
+Now, the user can install the necessary third party libraries in this virtual environment using the following commands.

 ```shell
 conda install matplotlib